Challenger Brand Definition, Criteria, and 8 Disruptive Examples

 Challenger Brands: Bottom Line

-A challenger brand is a brand that challenges certain perceptions of an industry or by going against the conventional ways to set itself apart from its competitors.
+A challenger brand is a brand that seeks to challenge perceptions within its industry by going against conventional norms to set itself apart from its competitors.
+There are three key criteria that help define a challenger brand: market position, state of mind, and rate of success.

-Fenty, Oatly, Tru Earth, Sway and Allbirds are just some of the brands that revolutionized their respective industries by introducing innovative, inclusive, and eco-friendly solutions.
+Fenty, Oatly, Tru Earth, Sway, and Allbirds are just some of the brands that revolutionized their respective industries by introducing innovative, inclusive, and eco-friendly solutions.

-These brands are proof that creativity, technology and ambition can go a long way in replacing the established norms, challenging even the biggest industry leaders and contributing to the community.
-Businesses can achieve this success with the support of top brand agencies that help create and communicate their unique value proposition.
+These brands are proof that creativity, technology, and ambition can go a long way in replacing the established norms, challenging even the biggest industry leaders, and contributing to the community.

-Challenger Brands FAQ
+Challenger Brands FAQs

-What is the opposite of a challenger brand?
+1. What is the opposite of a challenger brand?

 The opposite of a challenger brand is a market leader, an established brand with a significant market share and a dominant position in the industry.
 Well-known, successful brands usually follow established rules and are less likely to take risks or introduce innovations that disrupt the market.
 The reason for this is pretty obvious — they rely on their existing brand equity and reputation to maintain their position as the market leader.